DevCycleHQ/devcycle-docs/docs/home/feature-management/getting-started/feature-types.md

 When a Feature is created with this type, the following will be pre-set in the Feature:

 * A Boolean Variable will be created with same key as feature.
 This can be considered your base "toggle" or "flag".
-* There will be **Three** Variations: Variation A, Variation B, and Baseline.
-Use baseline to represent your applications DEFAULT behavior so it may be compared against the other variations.
+* There will be **Three** Variations: Variation A, Variation B, and Control.
+Use Control to represent your applications DEFAULT behavior so it may be compared against the other variations.
-* The Boolean variable will have Variation A and Variation B set to false and true, respectively, with Baseline being false.
+* The Boolean variable will have Variation A and Variation B set to false and true, respectively, with Control being false.
 * Development Environments will automatically target ALL users.
 Audience name will be called "Testing group."
 * Development Environments will be enabled immediately.
-* Distribution will be set to 33/33/33 between Variations A, Variation B, and Baseline
+* Distribution will be set to 33/33/33 between Variations A, Variation B, and Control
 * Production and Staging Environments will not be enabled and will not have a default rule.

 ### Permission